starnowski/posmulten/README.md

 TODO

 ### Setting function name that checks if passed identifier is the same as current tenant identifier
 TODO

+### Setting function name that checks if passed primary key for a specific table exists for the current tenant
+TODO

 ### Naming convention and its constraints